By: Sanjeev Jain, MD, FAAP

 Sucking on everything around

-It is important to realize, however, that every time your baby cries or sucks it is not necessarily because he or she is hungry.
-Babies suck not only for hunger, but also for comfort; it can be hard at first for parents to tell the difference.
+It is important to realize, however, that every time your baby cries or sucks it is not necessarily because they are hungry.
+Babies suck not only for hunger, but also for comfort.
+It can be hard at first for parents to tell the difference.
 Sometimes, your baby just needs to be cuddled or changed.

 General guidelines for baby feeding